 Availability of Data Science Libraries

-The sole reason behind the growing success of Python is because of its variety of Data Science/Data Analytics libraries like Pandas, StatsModels, NumPy, SciPy, and Scikit-Learn, which are some of the well-known libraries available for aspirants in the Data Science community.
+The best answer to the question – Why python for data science, is availability of various of Data Science/Data Analytics libraries like Pandas, StatsModels, NumPy, SciPy, and Scikit-Learn, which are some of the well-known libraries available for aspirants in the Data Science community.

 The constraints that developers faced a year ago are addressed well by the Python community with a robust solution addressing problems of a specific nature.